-Note: HDLC1 is the dedicated controller for transmission of LAPD messages through the datalink bits.
+NOTE: HDLC1 is the dedicated controller for transmission of LAPD messages through the datalink bits.
 If the datalink bits are not used for LAPD messages, then HDLC1 can be used through the D/E time slots as with HDLC2 and HDLC3.

 The Transmit Data Link Source Select bits within the Transmit Data Link Select Register (TSDLSR) determine the source for the data link bits in ESF, SLC®96, or T1DM for DS1 and CRC multi frame for E1.
-Each Transmit HDLC Controller contains four major functional modules.
+Each Transmit ned in this used HDLC Controller contains four major functional modules.